TurboWarp/desktop/release-automation/README.md

     Create Windows installers for Windows 10 or later.

 --windows-legacy
-    Create Windows installers for Windows 7 or later (less secure).
+    Create Windows installers for Windows 7 or later (less secure than --windows).

 --windows-portable
     Create portable Windows executables for Windows 10 or later.